dusk-network/rusk/contracts/docs/transfer.md

 If there is no call present, an empty vector of bytes is returned.

 When a transaction succeeds, the [state] of the contract is modified.
-In the case of a Phoenix transaction, the output notes are added to the merkle tree and the nullifiers are added to the set.
+In the case of a Phoenix transaction, the output notes are added to the Merkle tree and the nullifiers are added to the set.
 In the case of a Moonlight transaction, the account which is performing the transaction gets the full amount carried by it deducted from their account, and the (optional) recipient gets the amount transferred to them credited to their account.